 How do I upload and manage attached documents?

-By default, every Neoserra database is provided with 500MB of attached document storage capacity.
+By default, every Neoserra database is provided with 1 GB of attached document storage capacity.
 Additional storage may be purchased.
 In this FAQ, we'll discuss how to upload documents, how to edit previously uploaded documents, and how database administrators can manage and allocate this feature.

 - Uploading Documents